1960–61 South-West Indian Ocean cyclone season: Tropical Storm Clara

 Clara, a slow-moving tropical cyclone, lasted from January 1 to January 6 and, twice, nearly made landfall.
 On New Year's Day, it formed near Madagascar.
 Moving west-northwestward, Clara reached its peak intensity of 85 mph (50 km/h).
 As it dissipated, Clara's remnants drifted over Mozambique.

-Cyclone Doris
+Tropical Cyclone Doris

-Cyclone Doris was the only storm of the season to reach cyclone strength.
+Doris was the only storm of the season to reach cyclone strength.
 On January 24, 1961, it formed east of Madagascar.
 A few days later, Doris reached its peak intensity, with 1-minute maximum sustained winds of 90 mph or 150 km/h.
 Moving southeast, it began to weaken.
 Doris finally dissipated on February 2, lasting 9 days.

 Tropical Depression Eva

 On February 7, 1961, the final storm of the season, Eva, formed.
 However, it soon encountered unfavorable conditions, and dissipated on February 10, 3 days later.
 Its 1-minute peak intensity was 55 km/h (35 mph).